Google Analytics Heat Map: How to Use

 Google Analytics Heat Map: How to Use-01

 Google Analytics Heat Map is a tool that visually shows collected statistics about the site’s users, particularly their behavior.
 For example, popular links on the site – this is what you will see with Google Analytics Heat Map.
 SEO specialists and marketers better understand their users’ interests and optimize their engagement and site conversion rates faster with this Google Analytics Heat Map service.
-USA, Canada, Germany, and France are where Google Analytics Heat Map is most popular.
+Google Analytics Heat Map is most popular in the USA, Canada, Germany, and France.

 Website Heat Map Tools from Plerdy